IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 ### More UI elements

-There are many more GUI elements to be discovered\!
+There are many more GUI elements to be discovered!
 There’s a demo window by ImGui, showcasing many of the available elements, which can be accessed by calling the `imgui.ShowDemoWindow()` function in a plugin.

 ``` lua